 Ivan MuÑiz Reed

 Now based in San Franciso, Associate Curator Ivan Muñiz Reed is an independent curator, researcher and arts writer.
-He is a founding member and co-director of The Curators' Department and is currently completing a PhD looking at decolonial aesthetics and perspectives from the global south.
+He is a founding member of The Curators' Department and is currently completing a PhD looking at decolonial aesthetics and perspectives from the global south.

 He was previously Assistant Curator at the Museum of Contemporary Art Australia where he worked on a range of exhibitions including Tabaimo: MEKURUMEKU, War is Over! (if you want it): Yoko Ono, Primavera 2013: Young Emerging Artists, Wangechi Mutu, Ken Whisson: As If, TABOO and Volume One: MCA Collection.
 In 2011, he was part of the editorial team responsible for the production of Volume One: MCA Collection – a major publication looking at the MCA’s exhibition history and its collections – and he has also contributed to other MCA publications such as In The Balance: Art for a Changing World, and Primavera 2013 and 2014.